percona/pmm/docs/index.md

 ## :material-progress-download: Installation { .title }

-Want to see it for yourself?
-Get started quickly with our step-by-step installation instructions.
+Ready to dive into PMM?
+We've got you covered!
+Follow our simple, step-by-step installation instructions to get started in no time!

 [Quickstart guides :material-arrow-right:](quickstart.md){ .md-button }